TalBl/C096411/Desiction_Trees.md

 #### Overfitting in Decision Trees

-The tree creation can lead to tree with full saperation.
+The tree creation can lead to a tree with full separation.
-With assumption that the training set may has few mistakes or bias.
+With the assumption that the training set may have several mistakes, or in another word, bias.
-The full separation is when the tree is too accurate to the training set, will lead that also the tree has this bias.
+Full separation is when the tree is too accurate on the training set, which will lead to a tree with bias.
-This is overfitting which can cuase to bias in the test set.
+This is called overfitting, which can cuase bias in the test set.
-Beacuase of this is needed to know when to stop the tree creation before it is too accurate.
+To prevent overfitting, it is needed to know when to stop the tree creation before it is too accurate.

 <a name='Bagging'></a>